cancer-research-malaysia/NeonDisco-TEAS/README.md

+# NEONDISCO-TEAS

-# NEONDISCO-TEAS:Discovery pipeline for transposable element and alternative splicing derived neoantigens
+## Discovery pipeline for transposable element and alternative splicing derived neoantigens

 This repo will document my work on transposable element and alternative splicing from derived neoantigens pipeline on a modular system called NEONDISCO.